axoflow/axosyslog-core-docs/content/docs/chapter-parsers/parser-checkpoint/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

 The Check Point Log Exporter parser can parse Check Point log messages.
 These messages do not completely comply with the syslog RFCs, making them difficult to parse.
-The `checkpoint-parser()` of {{% productparam "abbrev" %}} solves this problem, and can separate these log messages to name-value pairs.
-For details on using value-pairs in {{% productparam "abbrev" %}} see {{% xref "/docs/chapter-concepts/concepts-value-pairs/_index.md" %}}.
+The `checkpoint-parser()` of {{% param "product.abbrev" %}} solves this problem, and can separate these log messages to name-value pairs.
+For details on using value-pairs in {{% param "product.abbrev" %}} see {{% xref "/docs/chapter-concepts/concepts-value-pairs/_index.md" %}}.
 The parser can parse messages in the following formats:

 ```c